 Get lower.
 Lie on the ground.
 Do whatever you can to elevate your subjects and find a more interesting angle from below.

-This is a photo from Bria’s 13-year-old photoshoot.
+This is a photo from my daughter’s 13-year-old photoshoot.
 We were at the old mine ruins near our home and she is standing in a window while I took the shot from below here.
 I really love how it turned out and it ended up being one of her favorites from the shoot.
 She used it as her Instagram profile picture for a long time—and from a teenager that is a high compliment!

-This photo is actually one my daughter Chloe took this past fall.
+This photo is actually one my middle daughter took this past fall.
 She took it with my phone and really captured the splendor of fall by shooting straight up the tree into the leaves instead of trying to get a straight on photo.

 This photo was taken of my friend with our children at the ski hill.
 We had all ridden the chair lift up for a fall color tour and I was the last one off the lift.
 At this point, they were on the hill above me so I zoomed in and shot a photo of all of them from below.
 I love the personalities I captured from this angle.